gcormier/megaconnect/esphome/readme.md

 ## Keep in mind
 * ESPHome does not offer HTTPs support.
 This means, communication between the client app and the ESP board is unencrypted.
-* You could add a username/password protection to the webserver to add a certain level of protection, however, as basicauth is used, passwords are not encrypted and transported over non-secure http.
+* You could add a username/password protection to the webserver to add a certain level of protection, however, as basicauth is used, passwords are not encrypted and transported over non-encrypted http.
-* So bottom line: Consider your megadesk to be publicly acccessible, at least within your LAN.
+* So bottom line: Consider your megadesk to be publicly acccessible, at least within your WLAN.